wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 The [Stellar Development Foundation](https://stellar.org/foundation) sponsored an [extensive security audit for Wasmi](https://github.com/wasmi-labs/wasmi/blob/main/resources/audit-2024-11-27.pdf) conducted by [Runtime Verification Inc.](https://runtimeverification.com/).

-Over the course of several months a whole team of security professionals inspected the Wasmi codebase, analysed its architecture and wrote down their assessment in the document linked above.
-During that process they were able to find some issues and concerns which were quickly fixed.
+Over the course of several months, a whole team of security professionals inspected the Wasmi codebase, analysed its architecture, and wrote down their assessment in the document linked above.
+During that process, they were able to find some issues and concerns, which were quickly fixed.

 ### Fuzzing Infrastructure